iagorithm/docker-panel-lite/NEW_WORKER_GUIDE.md

 ## 5. Claim the Worker

-1. Open Docker Panel Lite in the browser.
+1. Open <https://v0-dpanel-c.vercel.app/> in the browser.
 2. Sign in with an operator or administrator account.
 3. Open **Containers** and select the **Workers** view.
 4. Find the compact **Worker token** field.